tier4/AutowareArchitectureProposal.proj/Overview.md

 - Autoware can drive along the planned route without violation of traffic rules.
 - (Nice to have) Autoware drives smooth driving for a comfortable ride with a limited jerk and acceleration.

-The above requirements are broken down into detailed requirements, which are explained in [this page](/requirements).
+The above requirements are broken down into detailed requirements, which are explained in each stack page.

 Since Autoware is open source and is meant to be used/developed by anyone around the world, we also set some non-functional requirements for the architecture:
 - Architecture is extensible for new algorithms without changing the interface